Battle Beasts: Story

-Series 1 - 3: Battle Beasts
+Series 1–3: Battle Beasts

 Battle Beasts came out in the late 1980s and like most toys of the era, had a gimmick to help sales.
 Each Battle Beast had a heat sensitive sticker on his chest which, when rubbed would reveal the warrior's strength.
-The symbols would represent either fire, wood or water and could be used in a rock, paper, scissors type game—fire beat wood, wood beat water, water beat fire.
+The symbols would represent either fire, wood or water and could be used in a rock, paper, scissors type game—fire beats wood, wood beats water, water beats fire.
 Later a fourth emblem was added, the Sunburst, and it would beat all other types.
 The Sunburst was extremely rare, in a ten pack in Japan, or Pirate Leo was available in America as a variant, despite claims that there were others of that affiliation.
 Each Beast also carried his own distinctive weapon which could be identified to its Beast with the corresponding number.

 In the U.S. Battle Beasts came in packages of two, usually (but not always) in numerical order.
 It was impossible to tell which figure had a rub of fire, wood, or water until the package was opened.
-That came in handy with marketing, as their slogan was, Fire!
+That came in handy with marketing, as their slogan was, "Fire!
 Wood!
 Or Water!...
-You'll never know until you own them!.
+You'll never know until you own them!".
 Also listed on the packages starting with Series 2 was the possibility of getting the Sunburst Warrior.
 There was a total of three series adding up to 76 Battle Beasts beginning with #1, Pirate Lion and ending with #76, Ossified Orangutan.

 Series 1 & 2 were released in Japan, Europe and North America while Series 3 was only released in Japan, the U.K. and the U.S.